 The good news is that many VPN problems can be fixed in minutes, and you don't need to be an IT expert to get back up and running.
 In this article, we discuss some of the most common VPN troubleshooting issues, and how to fix them.

 VPN not working?
 Why not just try another one?
 Check out our VPN comparison table to see which VPNs we recommend most highly.
-If you'd like to stick with what you have, here's 10 fixes to resolve your VPN issues:
+If you'd like to stick with what you have, here are 10 fixes to resolve your VPN issues:

 VPN Connection Problems

-Using a VPN is a great way to enhance your privacy and open up parts of the internet you might not normally be able to access – but VPN problems can arise when you reroute your internet connection through a VPN server.
-Some common VPN issues include:
+Even with such issues occurring, using a VPN is a great way to enhance your privacy and open up parts of the internet you might not normally be able to access – but VPN problems can arise when you reroute your internet connection through a VPN server.
+Here are all of the most common VPN issues users are often faced with:

 - Your VPN server not responding